PRIDE-Archive/pridepy/README.md

 # JPOST
 pridepy download-all-public-raw-files \
+  -a JPST002311 \
+  -o ./downloads/JPST002311

+# iProX
+pridepy download-all-public-raw-files \
-  -a JPST000123 \
+  -a IPX0017413000 \
-  -o ./downloads/JPST000123
+  -o ./downloads/IPX0017413000
 ```

 For these direct downloads, `pridepy` enumerates the dataset from the repository:
 - **MassIVE** lists files by walking the FTPS tree at `massive-ftp.ucsd.edu` (TLS is required by the server).
 - **JPOST** lists files through the JSON PROXI endpoint at `https://repository.jpostdb.org/proxi/datasets/<JPSTxxxxxx>` and downloads them from `ftp.jpostdb.org` over plain FTP.
 The PROXI listing avoids the source-IP connection limit JPOST enforces on FTP.
+- **iProX** fetches the dataset's ProteomeXchange XML from `http://download.iprox.org/<accession>/PX_<accession>.xml`, then downloads each referenced file from the same host over anonymous HTTPS. iProX exposes Aspera (`faspe://`) with username/password for very large bulk transfers; `pridepy` uses the public HTTPS endpoint instead so no iProX credentials are required.

 Raw downloads follow each repository's own collection layout, so `download-all-public-raw-files` downloads the files stored under the dataset's `raw/` collection.
-Direct downloads support REST-based resume, per-file retries, parallel workers (`-w N` up to 3), and post-transfer size verification against the server-reported size.
+Direct downloads support resume (REST for FTP, byte-Range for HTTPS), per-file retries, parallel workers (`-w N` up to 3), and post-transfer size verification against the server-reported size.

-iProX accessions (`IPX...`) are recognised so the CLI gives you a clear "not supported yet" error rather than treating them as unknown PRIDE accessions.
-Native iProX download support is blocked on their REST API requiring CAS authentication and downloads going through Aspera with per-session tokens; track that work upstream.

 ### 4) Download only selected categories